ZeroXLR/natural-numbers-gitbook/Fin/FunctionsOverFinI.md

 &nbsp;
 > The consequences of this lemma are numerous.
-They are explored in the next.
+They are explored next.